 Generally, as long as you are less than 50% responsible for your injuries, you can still seek compensation from the other party.
 Keep in mind the percentage of fault you carry may affect the amount of your claim.

 If you think you might have a case, contact the Law Office of Cohen & Jaffe, LLP.
-Our team of legal advocates will help you determine your best course of action based on the details of your situation.
-Call the office at (516) 358-6900 to speak with a staff member to arrange a free, no-obligation meeting with a legal professional.
+Our team of attorneys will help you determine your best course of action based on the details of your situation.
+Call our office at (516) 358-6900 to arrange a free, no-obligation meeting with a legal professional.